PyGSDR/PyGS/CONTRIBUTING.md

 If you are proposing a feature:

-* Please let us know whether the architecture will be modified
+* Please let us know whether the architecture will be modified.
-* Explain the functionality of this improvement
+* Explain the functionality of this improvement.